jckleiner/learning-and-notes/word/README.md

 ### Shortcuts
 Tools >> Customize Keybord

+### How Do You Stop Microsoft Word from Automatically Selecting More Text than Desired?
+Word >> Preferences >> Edit >> Disable "select whole word when selecting text"
 ### Get rid of language problems
 Select all >> Tools >> Language >> English + deselect "Do not check ..."